ufukty/kommunity-genders/README.md

 ## Extracting member names

 The script only collects the first word from member names extracted from DOM loaded with the list of latest $n$ member.
-The $n$ is choosen near 1000 for all communities including with 10k members as sampling is considered safe for this application.
+The $n$ is choosen near 1000 for all communities even for those with 10k members for protecting server resources as the change of ratio with time is out of scope of this project.

 ```js
 Array.from(